DEFINITIONS - A NEUROLOGY GLOSSARY

 Anisocoria - asymmetrical pupil sizes.
 This has many causes.
 In unconscious patients the main concern is life-threatening uncal herniation causing an oculomotor palsy.

 Anosoagnosia - lack of awareness of a deficit.
-Examples include visual field defects the patient hasn't noticed as primary loss of vision, but instead notices the consequences (e.g. bumping into things).
+Examples include visual field defects the patient hasn't noticed as primary loss of vision, but instead notices the consequences (e.g. bumping into things) - the most extreme example being Anton-Babinski syndrome (complete lack of awareness of blindness, with confabulation of vision).
 Another is lack of awareness of, or concern about, a weak limb.

 Apraxia - issues performing a task that are not otherwise explained by any of the following - weakness, numbness, ataxia, confusion/cognitive impairment or other more 'primary' issues.
 Instead it's best thought of as a problem with complex performance of tasks, due to failure of parts of the brain involved in generation an action.
 Apraxia has various types, and they're often seen in neurodegenerative disorders.
 Subtypes include